Monkatraz/mainframe/README.md

    created `build` folder once the build is complete.

 ### Running Locally
-Running locally is slightly more complex.
 In order to function correctly, Mainframe needs to be connected to a FaunaDB database.
-It is difficult to run one locally, and there is presently no existing developer-oriented API module for internal development.

-\- todo: dev/run -
+It is not trivial to run one locally.
+As it stands, you'll be using the "production" database in development.
+This will change as soon as Mainframe progresses enough to get a "production" database.

+Running the dev. server itself is incredibly simple.
+Just run `npm run dev` and let Snowpack start the dev. server.
+Once it has started, you will be able to connect to `localhost:8080`.
+The server will automatically reload on changes.

+### Database Access
+Currently, only I (monkatraz) have access to the FaunaDB database that Mainframe uses.
+This is subject to change.

 ## Contributing

 \- todo: contributing -

 ## Deploying

-\- todo: deploying -
+Currently, Mainframe deploys whenever the `master` branch updates.
+Additionally, Vercel will build an instance of Mainframe with every pull request.

 ## License
 MIT.